 Fasting reduces your body’s glucose stores which it uses as an energy source from food.
 Without glucose for energy your body switches over to burning fat for fuel.

-Intermittent fasting carries all kinds of other benefits:
+Intermittent fasting carries all kinds of other benefits for women in menopause:

 - Increases energy